fatmakhadidja/Virtual-Galaxy-Explorer/README.md

 PS :
 - the code for the pages of the mobile application can be found in the lib directory.
+- you can find the account ( figma account ) of the designer of the UI here : https://www.figma.com/@foveromw .

 # Demonstration of the application :
 ## First pages :